misita-code/phase-0-pac-1-intro/README.md

 One of the most essential ways of communicating, that we've all practiced thousands of times, is a _conversation_.
-"Conversation" comes from the Latin words mean "by taking turns."
+"Conversation" comes from the Latin words meaning "by taking turns."
 In conversation, we "take turns" _expressing_ ourselves.

 A unit of "ideas" is an _expression_.
 When a listener hears an _expression_